 Write Down Everything

 Just like when you’re searching for your soulmate, it’s the little things that count when you’re searching for a romance novel without knowing the title.
-Make a list of everything you can remember about the book, including genre—was it a historical romance, or a contemporary romance?—, the names of the heroes and heroines, and even their personality traits.
+Make a list of everything you can remember about the book, including what the cover looked like, the genre—was it a historical romance, or a contemporary romance?—, the names of the heroes and heroines, and even their personality traits.
 If you can think of any particular scenes or quotes, jot those down too.

 It might even be helpful to make a note of when you read the book—that way, you can rule out any newer titles.